Laser-induced topological phases in monolayer amorphous carbon

 Figure~\ref{Fig:TDOSAmorphousBondMerging} discovers a crucial feature of the threefold-coordinated lattice, as in monolayer amorphous carbon.
 To support a topologically protected edge state, a system must possess at least two bands, which emerge from the sublattice degree of freedom in a threefold-coordinated lattice.
 Remarkably, the topological gap survives in the amorphous lattice, despite the two sublattices clearly mixing and thus the bipartition being lost.
-This is a prime example that local order is crucial, but that long-range ordering is not necessary to obtain topological states.
+This demonstrates that local coordination is crucial, but that long-range ordering is not necessary to obtain topological states.
 In contrast, fourfold-coordinated lattices host no natural sublattices and thus, only feature one energy band, independent of the system being crystalline or amorphous.
 Hence, no light-induced topological gap can be opened.

-\textit{Summary.---} In this work, we utilize a circularly polarized laser to theoretically engineer topological phases in monolayer amorphous carbon, which completely lacks translational symmetry and is topologically trivial in the static limit.
+\textit{Conclusion.---} In this work, we utilize a circularly polarized laser to theoretically engineer topological phases in monolayer amorphous carbon, which completely lacks translational symmetry and is topologically trivial in the static limit.
 In the low-frequency regime, we find both regular $0$- and anomalous $\pi$-modes.
-We both calculate the spectral properties of the driven system with its signature of the edge states and use the spectral localizer to extract an energy- and space-resolved topological invariant to obtain the full phase diagram.
-Finally, we uncover the crucial importance of the local order, i.e., the threefold coordination of the monolayer amorphous carbon layer, and establish that the topological phase is destroyed when the system becomes dominated by fourfold-coordinated sites.
-Experimentally, periodic lasers have already been used to observe topological and Floquet side bands in crystalline graphene~\cite{McIver2020,MerboldtNP2025}.
-Similar experimental setups can also generate and detect the topological edge modes in monolayer amorphous carbon.
-Overall, our work paves the way for controllable topological phases in amorphous systems based on local environment engineering.
+We calculate the spectral properties of the driven system with its signature of the edge states and use the spectral localizer to extract an energy- and space-resolved topological invariant to obtain the full phase diagram.
+Finally, we uncover the crucial importance of local coordination, here the threefold coordination of the monolayer amorphous carbon layer, and establish that the topological phase is destroyed when fourfold-coordinated sites become dominant.
+This reliance on local coordination makes the topology of amorphous materials fundamentally different from that of disordered materials.
+An interesting future direction is the exploration of driven amorphous systems via signatures such as a quantized orbital magnetization density~\cite{NathanPRL2017,GavenskyPRX2025}.